World War II was the deadliest military conflict in history. Over 65 million people died which was over 2.5% of the world population . . .

 One could easily hear the talk if it was spoken loudly.
 The change over each occupant was evident in the ambience of the rattly old plane as the dread of war and fear thereof sank further and further into oblivion and then finally away from them.
 Many of them slept almost immediately after roll call.

 She was nearly out when a cheer broke out.
 Whistles and wolf calls sounded as the men watched as Will leaned over, kissed her lightly on the forehead and said "Never Again.
-She arched her eyebrows in question, and he repeated: Never again, will we be separated."
+She arched her eyebrows in question, and he repeated: Never again, will we be seperated."